Showing posts with label poem. Show all posts

 Site of Rose Cottage

-The Rose Cottage was the headquarters for Confederate General Albert Sidney Johnston, who had received a fatal wound at the Battle of Shiloh.
+The Rose Cottage was the headquarters for Confederate General Albert Sidney Johnston, who had received a fatal wound at the Battle of Shiloh

 I walked up the street to the Oak Home, where I took several pictures.

-Judge W. H. Kilpatrick of Corinth had Oak Home built in 1857 by Tom Chesney, a local house designer, and builder.
+Judge W. H. Kilpatrick of Corinth had Oak Home built in 1857 by Tom Chesney, a local house designer and builder.
 Mr. M. S. Miller, a civil engineer working in Corinth shortly before the war, made this sketch in 1860, the only known Civil War vintage picture of Oak Home.
-Miller notes that a wood fence surrounded the whole block and that the “fine house” was straw-colored with a yellow door bordered by sidelights.
+Miller notes that a wood fence surrounded the whole block and that the ""ine house" was straw-colored with a yellow door bordered by sidelights.

-The house had a black shingle-hipped roof, with two chimneys, a triangle-covered porch an entrance with white siding, and was surrounded by a white picket fence.
+The house had a black shingle-hipped roof, with two chimneys, a triangle-covered porch, an entrance with white siding, and was surrounded by a white picket fence.

 OAK HOME

-Curlee House built in 1857
+Curlee House, built in 1857

 Mathushek Piano

-There was a Mathushek Piano manufactured in New Haven, Ct, patented June 24, 1894, sitting in the hallway.
+There was a Mathushek Piano manufactured in New Haven, CT, patented June 24, 1894, sitting in the hallway.

 Curlee House Marker

-During the war high-ranking officers customarily occupied private homes for use as dwellings and headquarters.
+During the war, high-ranking officers customarily occupied private homes for use as dwellings and headquarters.
 The generals pictured above occupied the Curlee House at different times in 1862.

 Gen. Braxton Bragg, CSA, Gen. John B. Hood, CSA, Gen. Henry W. Halleck, USA